Dog found in Detroit with ears, nose cut off

 There is a $2,500 reward being offered by the Humane Society for information that leads to the arrest and conviction of the individual or individuals involved in the crime.
 Those with information can call the hotline at 313-872-3401.

 The dog, named Baron, is being treated for his severe injuries and is not available for fostering or adoption at this time, according to the Michigan Humane Society.
-Those who want to help can donate to the organization’s cruelty investigation team.
 Updates on Baron’s condition will be available on the Michigan Humane Society’s Facebook page.

 © 2017 Cox Media Group.
 By using this website,